-Marvellous Mince Pies From Cooking Them HealthyDecember 15, 2016 • Cooking & Craft
+Marvellous Mince Pies From Cooking Them HealthyDecember 11, 2020 • Recipes

-Top blogging bakers, Cooking Them Heathy, have shared a fantastic festive treat that your youngsters will adore!
-Read on to find out how to make these incredible Mince Pies, they’re super healthy and just as tasty.
+Our favourite blogging bakers, Cooking Them Healthy, have shared a fantastic festive treat that your youngsters will adore!
+Read on to find out how to make these incredible Mince Pies.
+They’re super healthy and just as tasty.

 “Mince pies really can be cloyingly sweet so we have created a healthier recipe using much less sugar than traditional shop-bought versions.
 These may differ slightly from the classic mince pie you are used to, but we love the slightly sharper, crisp taste whilst retaining a lovely festive feel.

 Classic mincemeat in particular can be very sugary, so we have adapted the traditional mincemeat to create our own Cooking them Healthy version.
 We have used maple syrup in place of refined white sugar, added more fruit for a nutritious boost and removed the traditional suet (which is simply pork fat) and replaced it with delicious and healthy coconut oil, and, as a result, they are suitable for vegetarians.